dmke/wookie-translator/README.md

 The wookie translator lacks of translations for the three main dialects:
 Shyriiwook, Xaczik and Thykarann.
-If you are a native speaker (or at least familiar with one of those dialects), you're encoraged to follow these steps:
+If you are a native speaker (or at least familiar with one of those dialects), you're encouraged to follow these steps:

 1. Fork it
 2. Create your dialect branch (`git checkout -b dialect-X`)